 - we can even discover things about your personality!

 …plus so much more!
-Minerals are literally the spark plugs of the body.
+Minerals are literally the spark plugs of life.

 Dr Linus Pauling, said “You could trace every disease and every ailment to a mineral deficiency.”